 Currently, in Gisborne, he says the intention is to work on more programs with the aim of making what has already been done more sustainable and viable long term.

-“One of the big problems with this stuff is that when you talk to practitioners they say hey look this is great and they are all very open to it.
-They say I understand what you are saying, this is effective, we can do it but who do I refer to and what is the pathway for this?
+“One of the big problems with this stuff is that when you talk to practitioners, they say, hey look this is great and they are all very open to it.
+They say I understand what you are saying, this is effective, and we can do it, but who do I refer to, and what is the pathway for this?

-He says getting the whole food health message across to the general public isn’t easy because some major players have a vested interest in making people unhealthy.
+But getting the whole food health message across to the general public isn’t easy, he says, because some major players have a vested interest in making people unhealthy.

 “It’s one thing doing a research study but it’s another thing actually sharing the findings with people.

-Generally speaking however, he says the New Zealand news media had been doing a reasonable job in getting the whole food message across.
+Generally speaking, however, he says the New Zealand news media had been doing a reasonable job of getting the whole food message across.

 “I think the media are doing pretty well.
-I think in New Zealand there are probably less problems than there are in some other places.”
+I think in New Zealand, there are probably fewer problems than there are in some other places.”